 There is a termination fee charged by some 401(k) providers if you ever change your mind and decide to stop offering safe harbor.

 It can be relatively expensive, depending on the salaries of your employees.

 Essentially, a safe harbor plan’s main benefit is convenience — it offers less testing hassle and more flexibility in contributions.
 However, the downside is that it’s not free and comes at a slight cost in terms of administrative work, as well.

 How much does a safe harbor 401(k) plan cost?

 The more employees you have, and the higher their salaries are, the more expensive a safe harbor 401(k) will be for your company.

+Use our safe harbor calculator to get a better idea of how much a plan will cost your business.
 If you’re looking for a great 401(k) for your employees, click here to request more information about Human Interest.

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment advising, and integration with leading payroll providers.